 Day 6 Transfer to Lisbon airport for the return flight to London.
 (B)

 Formerly used by the Royal Guard of the Court in the Palace of Queluz, known as the ‘Portuguese Versailles’ and located 12kms from Lisbon.
-Restaurant, WiFi (chargeable) and 26 air-conditioned rooms with private facilities, mini-bar and satellite TV.
+Restaurant, WiFi (chargeable) and 26 air-conditioned rooms with mini-bar and satellite TV.
 An accommodation tax is payable locally, currently €2 per person per night.

 per person in a twin main deck cabin